nminhquang380/yt-comment-analysis/README.md

 ## Introduction
 This project is a sentiment analysis on YouTube comments from a specific channel.
 The channel I aim to analyze is Joma Tech, a Programmer Vlogger that I like.
 The ultimate result would be a dashboard using **Tableau**.

-First, I will load the data by YouTube API to Snowflake as a Data Warehouse.
+First, I will load the data by YouTube API to BigQuery as a Data Warehouse.
 I will have 2 initial tables: Videos and Comments.
 Then I will pre-process the data and transform it using dbt, in which I will create a table for users who comment and employ Sentiment Analysis Model such as Vader or TextBlob to estimate the sentiment score of each comment.
 From there, I will use Tableau or Power BI to create a Dashboard and publish it.

 The project also leverages Airflow to build an automated pipeline.